 Seven Steps for Conducting a Successful Needs Assessment

 When launching a public health program, one of the first things to do is conduct a needs assessment.
 A needs assessment helps you determine what needs to be accomplished to reach your project goals.
-This assessments of needs then informs a project’s overall plan and approaches by helping you identify targeted strategies and prioritize resources.
+This assessment of needs then informs a project’s overall plan and approaches by helping you identify targeted strategies and prioritize resources.

 Needs assessments serve as incredibly powerful tools for decision making, resource allocation, and ultimately reaching programmatic goals.
 They can be utilized across a range of settings (e.g., community, school, hospital, state) to shed light on a variety of topics, such as what programmatic actions should be taken to improve breastfeeding rates in a hospital or increase kindergarten readiness across a state.
 It's important to conduct needs assessment at the onset of the project, so that programs are appropriately tailored to the individuals and communities you serve.